 Like a cash envelope, an address can hold zero or more units of electronic cash.
 Instead of paper bills, Bitcoin uses the electronic equivalent - “unspent outputs”.
 The balance of any address can be found by summing the value of each unspent output it contains, just like the amount held in a cash envelope can be found by counting the values of all bills.

 The purpose of the Bitcoin network is to enable the regulated transfer of unspent outputs between addresses through transactions.
+A more detailed explanation may be helpful when reading this article.

 How Bitcoin Transactions Work